hd-UQ/cd_dynamax/Goals.md

 # To dos

+- Oscillator learning
+    - we want to have 2 examples:
+        - identifiable Vs non-identifiable
+        - maybe simply fixing h
+        - learn all or learn only weights?

 - Uncertainty quantification via HMC
     - How to deal with MLE vs MAP
         - Simply editing log-priors?
 (Iñigo)